Glinek/Glinek.github.io/content/Projects/otsi_mk2/index.md

   - "maciek"
   - "glinekNormal"
 ---
-This is an article dedicated to host all Otsi's project-logs.
-Otsi is too massive to keep her as one article so I decided to break it into individual logs.
-Each project-log is gonna be focused on a specific milestone.
+This article is dedicated to house all of Otsi.mk2's Project-Logs bc she is too big of a project for one post and being honest I would forget to add something and I want Otsi.mk2 to have a complete log of all the work that went into designing her.

 {{< alert >}}
-**Info** Otsi's repo will be added as soon as It is made public.
+Otsi.mk2's Repos will be added when she is finished.
+Stay tuned!
 {{< /alert >}}
 #
 ##